welcome to ramage.uk andTM413.UK

 Changing the donkey engine

 The Trailer was steered by a diesel donkey engine mounted above the rear bogey.
 If that failed, the Trailer went nowhere.
-The pictures below show what happened the year the donkey did fail but we managed to get a replacement from a friendly Matador owner.
+The pictures below show what happened the year the donkey did fail but we managed to buy a replacement from a friendly Matador owner.

 An exhibitor had a Matador which had a diesel donkey engine which he never used.
 It was dirty green, not dirty blue but was compatible, so we struck a deal.